lukhanyoVena808/BEV-cryptography/README.md

 ```
 <br>
 if "npx truffle migrate" gives an error, try removing "npx".
-To run the web app:
+To run the web app

  ```